Premier League: Corporate structure

 The Football Association Premier League Ltd (FAPL) is operated as a corporation and is owned by the 20 member clubs.
 Each club is a shareholder, with one vote each on issues such as rule changes and contracts.
-The clubs elect a chairman, chief executive, and board of directors to oversee the daily operations of the league.
+The clubs select a chairman, chief executive, and board of directors to oversee the daily operations of the league.
 The Football Association is not directly involved in the day-to-day operations of the Premier League, but has veto power as a special shareholder during the election of the chairman and chief executive and when new rules are adopted by the league.

 The current chief executive is Richard Masters, who was appointed in December 2019.
-The chair is due to be Alison Brittain, who will take over the role in early 2023.
+The chair is currently Alison Brittain, who took over the role in early 2023.

 The Premier League sends representatives to UEFA's European Club Association, the number of clubs and the clubs themselves chosen according to UEFA coefficients.
-For the 2012–13 season the Premier League has 10 representatives in the Association: Arsenal, Aston Villa, Chelsea, Everton, Fulham, Liverpool, Manchester City, Manchester United, Newcastle United and Tottenham Hotspur.
+For the 2023–24 season, the Premier League has 13 representatives in the Association: Arsenal, Aston Villa, Brighton & Hove Albion, Chelsea, Everton, Liverpool, Manchester City, Manchester United, Newcastle United, Nottingham Forest, Tottenham Hotspur, West Ham United, and Wolverhampton Wanderers.
 The European Club Association is responsible for electing three members to UEFA's Club Competitions Committee, which is involved in the operations of UEFA competitions such as the Champions League and UEFA Europa League.